How to shake-off a bad day.

 This simple step can help signal to your brain (and body) the clear end of the work day and can be a clear action that separates your work time from your home life.

 It’s important not to let our work stresses or frustrations pollute our time at home.
-It’s also just as important to leave whatever may be going on at home out of the workplace.
+It’s just as important to leave whatever may be going on at home out of the workplace.
 Remember that one does not define the other.